apetenchea/cdroot/source/_posts/time-in-distributed-systems.md

 *Q<sub>1</sub>* inserts a document with name *foo* and value 1 into collection *bar*.
 Then, *Q<sub>2</sub>* increments the value of that document.
 When the coordinator receives *Q<sub>1</sub>*, it has to send a request to the DB-Server, instructing it to insert the document.
-It then gets *Q<sub>2</sub>* and asks the DB-Server to update the same document, based on the current value of the document.
+It then gets *Q<sub>2</sub>* and asks the DB-Server to update the same document, based on its current value.
 However, if the second request sent by the coordinator to the DB-Server arrives faster than the first one, there will be no `{name: "foo", value: 1}` in the collection, because it has not been inserted yet.